MaastrichtU-CDS/general_coding_practices/unit testing and bugfixing/unit_testing_101.md

 1) Create a package "data"
 2) Put the class "Attribute" in this package
-3) Implement an enum "Type" for the various attribute types
+3) Implement an enum "Type" for the various attribute types (Enums in python: https://docs.python.org/3/library/enum.html, Enums in Java: https://www.w3schools.com/java/java_enums.asp)
 4) Implement three fields: name, value, type
 5) Add the class "Individual" to the "data" package
 6) Implement the field "Attributes" in the class "Individual"

 7) Create a second package "Util" and implement a class "util.CSVReader"
-    - In the class "Parser" implement a private static method "ReadCSV"
+    - In the class "Parser" implement a method "ReadCSV"
         - This method takes as input the path to the CSV, as output it returns the content of the CSV.
         - Each row in the CSV becomes a List of String values
         - The full CSV will be a List of rows
-    - Implement a public static method "ParseCSV"
+    - Implement a method "ParseCSV"
         - This method takes as input the path to the CSV, the output is a list of Individuals
         - This method uses the ReadCSV method we implemented before